 Harvard libraries, University departments, or Harvard-affiliated centers that would like to bring guests or visiting dignitaries to visit any of the libraries within the Harvard College Library must must first contact the Office of the Librarian at 617-495-2401.

 HCL policy prohibits smoking in the libraries.
-Smoking is also prohibited within 25 feet of any library entrance due to the likelihood of smoke entering the building.
+Smoking is also prohibited in Harvard Yard.